kubecost/docs/azure-config.md

 The newly created `my_credentials.json` file will contain the relevant configuration information.

-## Azure Billing Region, Offer Durable ID, and Currency
+## Azure billing region, offer durable ID, and currency

-Kubecost supports querying the Azure APIs for cost data based on the region, offer durable id, and currency defined in your Microsoft Azure offer.
+Kubecost supports querying the Azure APIs for cost data based on the region, offer durable ID, and currency defined in your Microsoft Azure offer.

 Those properties are configured with the following helm values: